vishalgit101/UrlShortener-RedisCaching-EmailMicroService-RabbitMQ-Backend/README.md

 1. Navigate to the **postman** folder in the root directory.
 2. Open Postman and click on **Import**.
 3. Drag and drop the `UrlShortener.postman_collection.json` file.
-4. Set up your environment variables (e.g., `baseUrl`) to point to `http://localhost:8080` for local testing.

 ---